 Looking after your information

-University College London (UCL) is data controller of the study.
-The Centre for Longitudinal Studies (CLS), is in charge of the study and is part of UCL.
+The Centre for Longitudinal Studies (CLS) at University College London (UCL) is in charge of the study and is responsible for the study information.

-This research has been reviewed and approved by an NHS Research Ethics Committee.
+This study has been reviewed and approved by an independent NHS Research Ethics Committee.
 This is an independent group of people committed to protecting your safety, rights, well-being, and dignity.

 Data protection means treating information about people fairly and using it properly according to the law.
 The DPA 2018 and the UK GDPR are data protection laws in the UK.
 These laws include principles, rights and obligations which apply when we process personal data.